-When I was 21 I was driving the car in the picture on State Highway One.
+When I was twenty-two, I was driving the car in the picture on State Highway One.
 I was heading to Palmerston North to buy a friend’s birthday present.
 Something cool from the city.

 I didn’t make it to the mall.

 I crossed the centre line and crashed head-on into a van coming from the opposite direction.
 You can still see the driver’s seat I was sitting in, and if you can imagine what happens to soft skin, bone, and tissue in a collision where a car’s steel gets that twisted and bent, you can probably picture how I ended up.

 I was in a coma for three days, then lived in a wheelchair and hospital bed for about four months.
 I suffered serious head trauma, a snapped thigh bone, shattered jaw, punctured lung, one foot reduced to bone dust, and more pain on most days than I’d experienced in my life so far.

 Reading that in isolation you might feel sorry for your dad because while “suffered” isn’t a word I like to use often, that’s what I did.
 You might feel bad about all the times you pieced together the words for your “Daddy carry” demands, knowing now that I’ve got arthritis in both feet and that those days carrying you or jumping up and down for your amusement physically hurt.